anyweez/elixir-playground/README.md

 # elixir-playground
-Test application containing Elixir backend and simple JS frontend
+Test application containing Elixir backend and simple JS frontend.

+- Run `gulp` from inside of `client/web` to build the frontend, then open `index.html` from the `public/` folder.
+- Run `mix phoenix.server` from inside of `server/` to build and run the backend.

 ## Next steps
 - **Compile my first application, break it up into multiple modules**